M36 tank destroyer: Korean War

 The M36 was used by the US Army in the Korean War.
 It could destroy any Soviet-made AFV encountered there.
 One postwar modification was the addition of a ball-mounted machine gun on the co-driver's side, as in many other armored fighting vehicles of the time.
-Due to the shortage of M26 and M46 tanks, the M36 became one of the preferred armored vehicles for U.S Military Assistance Program transfers.
+Due to the shortage of M26 and M46 tanks, the M36 became one of the preferred armored vehicles for U.S. Military Assistance Program transfers.

 The M36 was classified as a tank by the Republic of Korea Army despite being a self-propelled gun.
 The South Korean army, which began the war without having a single tank, pushed for the creation of an armored unit and acquired the first six M36s for training in late October 1950.
 During the war, the South Korean Army received about 200 M36/M36B2s from the US, and operated 9 tank companies.
 Each company was assigned to the frontline infantry division, and each tank platoon, consisting of five M36s, was attached to an infantry regiment for fire support missions.
-South Korean M36s retained the lastest updates such as the M3A1 main gun and turret top armor.
+South Korean M36s retained the latest updates such as the M3A1 main gun and turret top armor.
 These Korean War GMCs also installed machine gun ball mount for the assistant driver to fight against infantry.
 The M36 played a powerful role by direct firing at the enemy's position during the battle for high ground.
 Since it was operated by Koreans, command and communication between infantry and armored units were smooth, and it had a significant effect on boosting morale.

 During the Battle of White Horse during 6–15 October 1952, the 53rd Tank Company, assigned to the 9th Infantry Division, contributed to the victory by bombarding the side of the enemy's offensive force and suppressing heavy weapons deployed on the enemy-occupied highlands.
 In the Battle of Betty Hill on 15–16 July 1953, the 57th Tank Company of the 3rd Tank Battalion provided direct fire support for a platoon defending the highlands overnight, which claimed the lives of 300 communist soldiers.
 However, the M36 had limitations for large-scale operations due to the equipment already being retired from the U.S. military: spare parts were scarce, and it was difficult to obtain further fully functional vehicles.
 Servicing became even harder because units were scattered around infantry units.
 Therefore, the Korean Army began operating in large numbers, forming three armored battalions in early 1953.